pantherdb/pantherapi-pyclient/README.md

 "organism": "**9606**", _-- specify the organism of the uploaded genes_ <br>
 "orthologType": "**LDO**" _-- specify the type of ortholog, e.g., LDO (for least divergent ortholog), or all.__ <br><br>

+**How to find a Taxon ID?**

+There are three ways to find the exact taxon IDs for genomes supported by PANTHER.

+1. Go to the PANTHER Open API site (http://panthertest3.med.usc.edu:8083/services/tryItOut.jsp?url=%2Fservices%2Fapi%2Fpanther), and use the /supportedgenomes service.
+2. Go directly to the API link page (http://panthertest3.med.usc.edu:8083/services/oai/pantherdb/supportedgenomes).
+3. Run the following command: curl -X POST "http://panthertest3.med.usc.edu:8083/services/oai/pantherdb/supportedgenomes" -H  "accept: application/json"

+Use the taxon ID that corresponds to the genomes in the ‘name’ field.

+**How to find the ID for supported annotation dataset?**

+There are three similar ways to find the IDs or text needed for the supported annotation dataset.
+1. Go to the PANTHER Open API site (http://panthertest3.med.usc.edu:8083/services/tryItOut.jsp?url=%2Fservices%2Fapi%2Fpanther), and use the /supportedannotdatasets service.
+2. Go directly to the API link page (http://panthertest3.med.usc.edu:8083/services/oai/pantherdb/supportedannotdatasets).
+3. Run the following command: curl -X POST "http://panthertest3.med.usc.edu:8083/services/oai/pantherdb/supportedannotdatasets" -H  "accept: application/json"

+Use the text in the ‘id’ field for the parameter files.

 ## Usage